 Alberta by Eric Clapton

 Click Here for tab for Alberta by Eric Clapton

-There are a lot of songs that use the song title Alberta, it was originally recorded by the American folk/blues singer Lead Belly to average success, but it became an extremely popular track during the ‘American folk music revival period’ that was prominent during the ’60s.
-Eric’s version came a little bit later from his 1977 album ‘Slowhand’ where it was included as a bonus track on the deluxe edition.
+There are a lot of songs using the title Alberta.
+It was originally recorded by the American folk/blues singer Lead Belly to average success, but it became an extremely popular track during the ‘American folk music revival period’ that was prominent in the ’60s.
+Eric’s version came a little bit later on his 1977 album Slowhand, where it was included as a bonus track on the deluxe edition.

-Baby What You Want Me To Do by By Elvis Presley
+Baby What You Want Me To Do by Elvis Presley

-Click Here for tab for Baby What You Want Me To Do by By Elvis Presley
+Click Here for tab for Baby What You Want Me To Do by Elvis Presley

-Next, we have a classic blues track that was written by Jimmy Reed back in 1959, it follows an extremely simple 12 bar blues format (with some minor tweaks we’ll cover in a bit).
-It was a successful hit song, and as such was covered by many other artists, most notably by rock ‘n’ roll legend Elvis Presley who performed it during his ‘69 Comeback Special’.
+Next, we have a classic blues track that was written by Jimmy Reed back in 1959.
+It follows an extremely simple 12-bar blues format (with some minor tweaks we’ll cover in a bit).
+It was a successful hit song and as such was covered by many other artists, most notably by rock ‘n’ roll legend Elvis Presley, who performed it during his ’68 Comeback Special.

-As mentioned this follows your general blues progression but on the 9th and 10th bars that V chord is substituted for a II chord.
-Because it’s mostly chord-based one of the tricks to getting this song to sound good is using enough distortion to really grit up the sound, but still keep it clean enough to where you can hear each note ringing out.
+This follows your general blues progression, but on the 9th and 10th bars that V chord is substituted for a II chord.
+Because it’s mostly chord-based, one of the tricks to getting this song to sound good is using enough distortion to really grit up the sound, but still keep it clean enough to where you can hear each note ringing out.

-Eric Clapton was really able to carve out his own unique sound within the blues genre, and few songs showcase that as well as this with its expressive blues riffs and that incorporate slides and singing vibrato into them.
+Eric Clapton was really able to carve out his own unique sound within the blues genre and few songs showcase that as well as All Your Love, with its expressive blues riffs that incorporate slides and singing vibrato into them.
 This was originally a blues standard recorded by Otish Rush back in 1958, but it was covered by the Blues Breakers with Eric Clapton 8 years later.

 Ain’t No Sunshine by Bill Withers